tooploox/taxonify_gui/manual/filtering_pane/README.md

 #### Filtering behaviour

-When `Modified by` checkbox is not enabled, data is not filtered by that criterium.
+When `Modified by` checkbox is not enabled, data is not filtered by that criterion.
 When the checkbox is enabled filtering by the last user that modified the data behaves differently when it's combined with annotable fields and differently when it's not.

-Additionally for the case of querying data by the specific user and specific modification time it's adviced to combine this criterium with `Modification time`.
+Additionally for the case of querying data by the specific user and specific modification time it's adviced to combine this criterion with `Modification time`.

 ##### Filtering without annotable fields combined
-When `Modified by` criterium is not combined with any annotable fields it matches the items where provided user is the last one to modify __any__ annotable field.
+When `Modified by` criterion is not combined with any annotable fields it matches the items where provided user is the last one to modify __any__ annotable field.
 Please note that such query is more expensive for the system and it might take a bit longer to be handled.

 ##### Filtering with annotable fields combined
-When `Modified by` criterium is combined with some annotable fields it matches the items where provided user is the last one to modify __all__ combined annotable fields.
+When `Modified by` criterion is combined with some annotable fields it matches the items where provided user is the last one to modify __all__ combined annotable fields.

 User value set to `None` matches fields that were not yet modified (all new data added to the system aren't modified at start).